telerik/blazor-docs/components/listview/overview.md

 # ListView Overview

-The ListView component is a fully customizable templated component that repeats your layout for each item in the data source.
+The <a href="https://www.telerik.com/blazor-ui/listview" target="_blank">Blazor ListView component</a> is a fully customizable templated component that repeats your layout for each item in the data source.
 It lets you page the data, edit items through a dedicated edit template and also add header and footer templates.

 To use a Telerik ListView for Blazor